duckdb/duckdb-web/_posts/2023-08-23-even-friendlier-sql.md

 ## Automatic struct creation

-DuckDB exposes an easy way to convert any table into a single column struct.
+DuckDB exposes an easy way to convert any table into a single-column struct.
 Instead of `SELECT`ing column names, `SELECT` the table name itself.

 ```sql
 WITH officers AS (